James Van Der Beek's Wife Says She Almost Died After Miscarriage

 "Thank you everyone for all of the love," she said in a video on Tuesday.
 "I don't even know how I'm going to begin to respond to it all.
 So, I think I'll just have to do it here."

 Kimberly then confirmed "we lost our baby boy" and said she "almost lost my life."
-She also said she could share "details of what happened in the emergency room" at another time.
+She also said she would share "details of what happened in the emergency room" at another time.

 James broke the news on Monday's episode of Dancing With the Stars.